Updated: February 2020

-As you’ll probably have heard, SQL Server 2008 and SQL Server 2008 R2 will go out of extended support in July 2019.
-This blog explains what this means and how unsupported products can affect your business:
+SQL Server 2008 and SQL Server 2008 R2 have now left Extended Support and no longer receive security updates.
+This blog and infographic explain what this means and how unsupported products can affect your business:

 - The Support Lifecycle